 We want to encourage businesses to participate - because a lot of the time they are the only ones who might have answers.
-The only conditions are that it is done under the company's full name and that the poster does genuinely participate in the forum generally.
-Conversely we do not allow people to promote their company's products or services while appearing to be mere users; this is misleading and undermines the integrity of the forum.
+The only conditions are that it is not done covertly (e.g. pretending to be a customer of the firm) and that the poster does genuinely participate in the forum generally.

 Do not use real names (first name or otherwise) of people posting here unless they have first used them themselves - even if your post does not directly connect the name to the alias used by that person here.